shredder67/text-graph/README.md

 \vspace{0.2cm}

-Thus, the \textbf{main contribution of the following work} are as follows:
+Thus, the $\textbf{main contribution of the following work}$ are as follows:

-\begin{itemize}
-    \item We propose a method of combining textual and graph information.
+- We propose a method of combining textual and graph information.
 Adding linearized sub-graph directly into main question prompt with additional separate tokens allows to improve the performance of models working with each modality separately.
-    \item We conducted a thorough study of LLM backbones and wide hyper-parameter search.
+- We conducted a thorough study of LLM backbones and wide hyper-parameter search.
 For efficient training we provided fine-tuning with LoRA.
-\end{itemize}

 <br>